 To summarize: in converting worlds from older Traveller materials, any world with an atmosphere of type 2-9 must have at least size 4.
 Worlds with atmosphere digit 0-1 cannot be larger than size 6; if they are larger than 3, they are probably frozen outer worlds.
 Type A+ atmospheres normally need no changes; they are probably worlds where life never arose.

 First In does provide a somewhat more realistic method of correlating worlds with population and tech levels.
-This is optional; stone-age people living in a vaccuum is one of the quaint features of the original Traveler.
-However, the GM who wishes to convert may calculate a world's MSPR and compare it to the population.
-In infrequent cases, you may wish to reduce a low-tech world's population slightly to bring it within the MSPR.
+This is optional; stone-age people living in a vacuum is one of the quaint features of the original Traveller.
+However, the GM who wishes to convert may calculate a world’s MSPR and compare it to the population.
+In infrequent cases, you may wish to reduce a low-tech world’s population slightly to bring it within the MSPR.
 More often, an increased TL is indicated.
 The vast majority of worlds will need no changes.